justinnavarr0-ga/NextPlate/README.md

 ## What is NextPlate?
 NextPlate is an innovative recipe planning app that helps you organize your weekly meals with ease.

-With NextPlate, you can quickly search and discover new recipes, save your favorites, and create a custom custom recipes that youll be able to share with other users.
+With NextPlate, you can quickly search and discover new recipes, save your favorites, and create custom recipes that youll be able to share with other users.

 NextPlate provides step-by-step instructions for each recipe, making it easy to cook delicious meals at home.

-Whether you're a seasoned home cook or just starting out, NextPlate has something for everyone.
+Whether you're a seasoned home cook or just starting out,

+NextPlate has something for everyone.

 <br />

-## How to use **NextPlate** ..
+## Dont wait!
+Figure out whats going on your **NextPlate** ..

 First Sign Up or Log In on NextPlate's website: